 Chemotherapy

-Doctors may use mesothelioma chemotherapy drugs on stage 1 patients after surgery as a form of adjuvant therapy to destroy any remaining cancer cells.
-Using chemotherapy this way could prevent the cancer from coming back (recurring).
+Doctors may use mesothelioma chemotherapy drugs on stage 1 patients after surgery as adjuvant therapy to destroy any remaining cancer cells.
+Using chemotherapy this way could prevent the cancer from returning (recurring).

 Radiation Therapy

-Doctors may also use radiation therapy directly before surgery to shrink tumors, so they are easier to remove.
+Doctors may also use radiation therapy directly before surgery to shrink tumors, making them easier to remove.
 Radiation may also be used after surgery to kill remaining cancer cells.

 Clinical Trials and Other Treatment Options